nuriel77/iri-playbook/docs/appendix.rst

   I provide this script to assist, but I do not take any responsibility for any damages, loss of data or breakage.
   By running this command you agree to the above and you take full responsibility.

+**NOTE** The rescan process can take quite a while.
+If for any reason IRI terminates unexpectedly, you will have to set the ``RESCAN_DB = true`` manually in the iri configuration file and restart IRI.
+In addition, try to find help on IOTA's #fullnodes channel (discord).